Epistemic Phase Transitions in Mathematical Proofs

-Mathematical proofs are commonly taken as a gold standard for certainty.
-How we come to discover, justify, and believe those proofs, however, is a different matter.
+Mathematical proofs are often taken as a gold standard for certainty.
+How we come to justify and believe those proofs, however, is a different matter.
 In part because the things mathematicians believe are often remote from direct experience and what can be tested experimentally, the study of mathematical cognition has the potential to give new insights into the workings of the mind, and is a growing domain of research in cognitive science, psychology, and neuroscience~\cite{lakoff,goldstone,amalric2016origins}.
-At the same time, the explicit and idealized nature of mathematical proof can also give us insight into a central cultural practice of the modern world, that of justification via abstract reason-giving~\cite{mercier2017enigma}.
+At the same time, the explicit and idealized nature of mathematical proof can give us insight into a central cultural practice of the modern world, that of justification via abstract reason-giving~\cite{mercier2017enigma}.

+This article focuses on the reception, rather than the discovery, of mathematical proofs.
+Discovery in mathematics is, famously, messy: a matter of heuristics, intuitions, and reasoning by analogy.
+When the mathematician shows her proof to colleagues, however, something quite different is at play.
+Heuristics, intuition, and analogy are all fallible~\cite{tall1981concept}.
+Understanding a successful proof, by contrast, is supposed to remove all doubt.

-One view of mathematical proofs is that they are at heart specifications for, or summaries of, rule-based symbol manipulation.
-In this picture, formalized most famously by Alan Turing~\cite{turing1937computable}, proofs specify a sequential, mechanical process of logical deductions that, operating according to purely syntactic rules, terminates with a formula corresponding to the thing to be proved.
+How?
+One view of proofs is that they are at heart specifications for, or summaries of, rule-based symbol manipulation.
+This picture began with \citeA{frege1882wissenschaftliche}, and became part of ``Hilbert's Program''~\cite{sep-hilbert-program}.
+Such a ``formalisms first'' picture appears most famously in~\cite{turing1937computable}.
+In this view, proofs specify a sequential, mechanical process of logical deductions that, operating according to purely syntactic rules, terminate with a formula corresponding to the thing to be proved.
+To validate that a proof is correct, one simply implements the program and checks for its proper termination.

-Taken seriously as an account of mathematical practice, however, this model has many problems.
+The idea that proofs are (literally) programs is the basis of modern machine-aided proof systems~\cite{proofprogram}.
+Taken seriously as an account of human belief-formation, however, this model has many problems.
 Most relevant for our work, it implies that mathematical knowledge may be \emph{less} justified than ordinary beliefs.
-This is because, in an argument that goes back to Hume~\cite{hume}, the possibility of errors in a sequential deduction compounds step by step~\cite{avigad2020reliability}.
+This is because, in an argument that goes back to \citeA{hume}, the possibility of errors in a sequential deduction compounds step by step~\cite{avigad2020reliability}.
 At an error probability of $10^{-3}$, for example, a proof with more than seven hundred steps is more likely to have failed than not.

-Worse yet, mathematicians themselves often go out of their way to disclaim the precision required by the Turing picture.
-Henri Poincar\'{e} writes, for example, that he is ``absolutely incapable of adding without mistakes''~\cite{poincare1910mathematical}, a claim that under standard accounts of mathematical belief bears comparison to a neurosurgeon boasting of an unsteady hand.